If we that find that an aged care worker or responsible person isn’t complying with their obligations, we will act.

 - by calling us on 1800 951 822.

-Read our Notice of Collection for more details about how we may collect, use and share your personal information.
+Read our Notice of Collection for more information about how we may collect, use and share your personal information.

-Read our Procedural fairness and worker regulation fact sheet.
+You can also read our Procedural fairness and the Aged Care Code of Conduct fact sheet.
 It explains how we make sure we’re fair and what you can do if you think we’ve been unfair.